ivans-innovation-lab/my-company-documentation/chapter3/monolithic-delivery-pattern/public-cloud.md

 This technique can eliminate downtime due to application deployment.
 In addition, blue-green deployment reduces risk: if something unexpected happens with your new release on Green, you can immediately roll back to the last version by switching back to Blue.

+Blue-green deployment is not implemented in this lab.
+You should consider it.